Medical Device Submissions Workshops – Investigational Device Exemption (IDE)

 Join AdvaMed on February 5, 2025 for the Medical Device Submissions Workshop: Investigational Device Exemption (IDE)!
 This comprehensive workshop will provide you with in-depth guidance on the latest FDA regulations impacting the submission process and will help medtech professionals understand what’s needed for approval on their new technologies.
 This knowledge can expedite the journey to clinical trials and eventually to market, giving companies a competitive advantage.

 The IDE Workshop offers hands-on learning through case studies, interactive discussions, and practical exercises, guiding attendees through the IDE submission process.
-We’re excited to offer a hybrid format that creates a comprehensive and interactive experience, while providing exclusive access to the FDA and leading industry experts for those attending in our Washington, D.C. office.
+We’re excited to offer a hybrid format that creates a comprehensive and interactive experience, while providing exclusive access to leading industry professionals for those attending in our Washington, D.C. office.
 If you’re new to medtech regulatory affairs, or looking to strengthen your foundational knowledge, this is the perfect event for you so register today!

 Who should attend?